fico7489/laravel-updated-related/README.md

 ```

 KEYS are base models, VALUES are arrays with names (environment name) and related configuration (arrays with related model => relation).
 In "simple way" environment will be 'default'.

+After you set a configuration just listened to the Model Change event that will be dispatched when any model or its related model (defined in configuration) is changed (updated, deleted, created).

 ## One real example